oglinuk/original-sbh/README.md

 <b>To clone the program</b> - git clone https://github.com/OGLinuk/sbh.git

 Navigate to where you cloned SaltBaeHash in cmd or terminal
+* If youre on windows the command to start sbh is python run.py
+* If youre on Linux the command to start sbh is python3 run.py

 ## Benefits
 * Free